Honours: Thesis (Part A) (11619.1)

 Equivalent units9122 Pharmacy Honours - Research

-Suggested readings maybe provided by the supervisors based on individuals' project
+Suggested readings may be provided by the research supervisors based on individual projects and student requirements.

 Submission of assessment items